jbrower95/ctrlaltdelete/README.md

 # ctrl-alt-delete
-How will you get out?
+How will you get out? _You'll never get out..._